 - Pools– There were several pools on the resort including a large pool with waterfalls and full service.
 We lucked out since the weather was unseasonably warm for late December/ early January.
 Even though we didn’t get into the pool, it was warm enough to lay out and enjoy the sun.

-- Hiking– The resort is connected to North Mountain & Shaw Butte hiking trail.
+- Hiking– The resort is connected to the North Mountain & Shaw Butte hiking trail.
 Since it was getting fairly hot in the morning, we didn’t think it was the best move to do a longer hike with our son.
 Having the trail right next to the resort was super convenient to take a short walk hike and catch some of the desert scenery.
 I definitely recommend Camelback if your kids are older or the weather is milder, but this was a nice alternative.
+We love this baby carrier for everyday use and as a carrier for hiking with a baby.

-- Kids Korral– This is the resort’s kids program that offers several activities for children during peak seasons, including hiking, yoga, crafts, movies and games.
+- Kids Korral– If you’re looking for a Phoenix resort with a kids’ club, the Hilton Tapatio has got you covered.
+Kids Korral offers several activities for children during peak seasons, including hiking, yoga, crafts, movies and games.
 Since our son was still too young at the time, I can’t speak to how good the programs were.
 I would love to take advantage of the activities in the future, though!

 Sample Hilton Tapatio Activity Guide available here.